wasmCloud/examples/interface/unions/README.md

 ```

-Important: Setting protocol to "2" changes message serialization from msgpack to CBOR.
+**Important**: Setting protocol to "2" changes message serialization from msgpack to CBOR.
-CBOR is somewhat more flexible, and has slightly higher performance, based on initial benchmarks.
+CBOR is somewhat more flexible, and has slightly better performance, based on initial benchmarks.
-All users of an interface (e.g., actors and capability providers)
+All code that uses an interface (e.g., actors and capability providers)
 must be compiled against the same service protocol version to be able to communicate.
-In other words, changing protocol breaks binary compatibility,
+In other words, changing protocol version breaks binary compatibility,
-and should only be done for newly developed interfaces,
+and should only be done for new interfaces,
 or for interfaces where you can ensure that all interface users
-have been recompiled before they are deployed to a wasmcloud lattice.
+have been recompiled with the same interface version before they are deployed to a wasmcloud lattice.

 ## Rust codegen

-The Rust code generator turns unions into rust enums.
+The code generator turns smithy unions into rust enums.
 The union declared above will be generated as (roughly):

 ```rust